JoyHak/QuickSwitch/README.md

 ## Appearance
 ### Short path
-If you've turned off `Menu > Paths numbers with shortcuts` option, turn on `ShortPath > Show short path...` to underscore the first letters of the directory, i.e., assign keys to menu items.
+If you've turned off `Menu > Paths numbers with shortcuts` option, turn on `ShortPath > Show short path...` to underline the first letters of the directory, i.e., assign keys to menu items.

 When you turn on `ShortPath > Show short path...` the path is shortened to a specified number of directories.
 For example, enter number `2` in the `Number of dirs` field on the `ShortPath` tab.
 If the path to the menu will contain more than 2 directories (`C:\Windows\System32\Resources`), it will be shortened to 2 directories: `System32\Resources`